qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ## What is a Sparse Vector?

+Sparse vectors are like the Marie Kondo of data—keeping only what sparks joy (or relevance, in this case).

 Consider a simplified example of 2 documents, each with 200 words.
 A dense vector would have several hundred non-zero values, whereas a sparse vector would have only 20 non-zero values.

 ```python